oottppxx/enigma2/plugins/README.md

   shell with access to the Enigma2 runtime environment, so small (or not so small) snippets of code can be tested and experimented with while avoiding crashes.

+* ReStart is a trivial plugin that stops/starts the current service.
+No more need to zap out/in.

 * SnackBar is a trivial plugin that invokes the seek bar; apparently it's required as some distros have invoking the seek bar broken via hotkey.